European shares dip but no sign of alarm before Greece summit

 By Alistair Smout and Liisa Tuhkanen

-LONDON, July 7 European shares extended their losses on Tuesday as Greece launched a desperate bid to win fresh aid from sceptical creditors at an emergency euro zone summit, billed as the last chance for Athens to cut a rescue deal.
+LONDON, July 7 European shares fell on Tuesday before a euro zone summit billed as the last chance for Athens to cut a rescue deal, but there was no sign of investor panic two days after Greek voters rejected conditions for a new bailout.

-German Chancellor Angela Merkel said there were only days left to secure a deal, while Greek officials denied suggestions that Athens had not put forward new proposals for the emergency summit, held two days after Greek voters rejected conditions for a new bailout in a referendum.
+The pan-European FTSEurofirst 300 was down 0.6 percent by 1406 GMT, while the euro zone Euro STOXX 50 fell 1.1 percent, adding to Monday's 2.2 percent drop.

-The pan-European FTSEurofirst 300 closed down 1.6 percent and the euro zone Euro STOXX 50 fell 2.1 percent, adding to Monday's 2.2 percent drop.
+Coutts Global Equity Strategist James Butterfill said investors seemed to be betting on the readiness of the European Central Bank to smooth over any volatility resulting from the Greek crisis.

-"I think what we're seeing is investors registering their disappointment with the Greeks and just abandoning equities as quickly as possible and heading towards the usual safe havens," said IG market analyst Chris Beauchamp.
+"We're surprised with how little markets have sold off following the referendum, but there seems to be faith in the 'Draghi put', and peripheral markets have decoupled from Greece," Butterfill said.

 France and Germany told Greece on Monday to come up with serious proposals to restart financial aid talks, while the ECB kept a tight grip on funding to Greek banks.